GridTools/concepts/GTScript-Parallel-model.md

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.

 A `gtscript.stencil` is composed of one or more `computation`.
-Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
+Each `computation` defines an interation policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over the indicated indices of the `K`-axis, with the iteration policy of the coputation.
 Each interval contains one or more statements.

 The effect of the program is as if statements are executed as follows:

 - *computations* are executed sequentially in the order they appear in the code,
 - vertical *intervals* are executed sequentially in the order defined by the *iteration policy* of the *computation*
 - every vertical *interval* is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
 - every *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on the order.
+- the condition of if statements are evaluated where they are stated and saved to an internal temporary field.
+Each statement of the if scope then only applied if this temporary field is `True` at the respective grid point.
+Similarly, every statement in the else branch is checked, but the condition is negated.

 #### Example
 On an applied example (by definition `start <= end`):